 Unsustainable agricultural activities cause many types of land degradation with a wide variety of underlying causes.
 This objective addresses the main barriers to sustainable agriculture which can be linked to the policy, legal and regulatory environment, human and institutional capacities and access and transfer of knowledge and technology relevant to the management of agricultural lands.
-Outputs of projects supported under this objective will include reduced rates of soil erosion, reduced GHG emissions from agricultural (crop and livestock) activities and maintained habitats in the agricultural landscape.
+Outputs of projects supported under this objective will include reduced rates of soil erosion, reduced GHG emissions from agricultural landscape.
 Consistent with the development priority, GEF will focus on areas where agricultural and rangeland management practices underpin the livelihoods of poor rural farmers and pastoralists.

-- The enabling environment within the agricultural sector will be enhanced through targeting three core areas: policy, legal and regulatory framework, capable institutions, and knowledge transfer, - Improved management of agricultural systems will be achieved through the availability of technologies and good practices for crop and livestock production.
-There is need for the sustainable provision of diverse sources for investments to farmers for maintaining or up-scaling the application of these technologies and practices on their lands; and - The functionality and cover of agro-ecosystems are maintained.
+- a) The enabling environment within the agricultural sector will be enhanced through targeting three core areas: policy, legal and regulatory framework, capable institutions, and knowledge transfer, - Improved management of agricultural systems will be achieved through the availability of technologies and good practices for crop and livestock production.
+There is need for the sustainable provision of diverse sources for investments to farmers for maintaining or up-scaling the application of these technologies and practices on their lands; - c) The functionality and cover of agro-ecosystems are maintained.